harryho/vue-crm/README.md

 # Vue 2 CRM

-> A simple reusable Vue.js CRM project for real-world business based on Vue 2 PWA template with Vuetify.
+> A reusable Vue.js CRM starter project for real-world business based on Vue 2 PWA template with Vuetify.

 The goal of this project is to create a reusable project for real-world business.
 To achieve this target, we need a solution which includes authentication process, restful API feature and simple but elegant UI design.